Sitemap

 - Sysmon Event ID 1 explained: process creation for DFIR triage

-- Event ID 4624 explained: Windows successful logon & LogonType reference
+- Event ID 4624 explained: Windows successful logon and LogonType reference

 - Start here: a DFIR analyst's guide to .evtx